Thinkwise/docs/website/versioned_docs/version-2018.2/kb/exchange.md

 ## Architecture

-With the Thinkwise Exchange Connector it is possible to synchronize e-mails, contacts, tasks and appointments between Exchange and your Thinkwise application.
+With the Thinkwise Exchange Connector it is possible to synchronize emails, contacts, tasks and appointments between Exchange and your Thinkwise application.
 For each user who uses the Thinkwise application, it can be set which parts must be synchronized.

 The Thinkwise Exchange Connector works for both SQL Server and DB2 Thinkwise applications.
 The necessary tables for the Thinkwise Exchange Connector are added to the Thinkwise application with the aid of a base project.
 More information about base projects is described in the Thinkwise Software Factory manual.
 With the aid of these tables all set items are synchronized with the Thinkwise application.
 Items that are adapted in the Thinkwise application can also be synchronized back to the Exchange server (eg appointments).